abdkhanstd/Sports2/README.md

 # SP-2 Dataset and RICAPS for Sports video generation classification
+You will find two things in this repository:

+1. Material and details for SP-2 dataset
+1. RICAPS implimentation and code guide

 A large number of video content is uploaded to video-sharing platforms such as YouTube, Facebook, and Youku.
 These videos belong to numerous categories such as sports, music, animations, and documentaries.
 Throughout these video classifications, sports videos are considered as one of the richest sources of entertainment.
 Sports enthusiasts want to keep themselves updated on the latest happenings.
 This desire has opened a challenging research direction known as sports video summarization.
 These highlights contain the most exciting segments of sports videos.
 Such highlights help sports enthusiasts to keep themselves updated in a short period.
 Bloggers and broadcasters spend a huge sum of time, money and human efforts on manual extraction of highlights from raw sports videos.
 Sports video highlight generation is a subclass of video summarization which may be viewed as a subclass of sports video analysis.